-Like many commercial buildings, the first story of the Republic Building forms a base above which are three stories of windows, divided into six bays by projecting pilasters.
-The building has a dentiled cornice and brown brick.
-The original part of the Republic Building from 1919 is visible at the extreme north end of the Vel Phillips Avenue facade.
-The main feature of this bay consists of an almost Praire Style arrangement of bands of windows on the second and third stories, accented by thin pilaters with decorative capitols.
+The original part of the Republic Building from 1919 is visible at the extreme north end of the Vel Phillips Avenue façade, alongside the now-vacated alley.
+The main feature of this bay consists of an almost Prairie Style arrangement of bands of windows on the second and third stories, accented by thin pilasters with decorative capitols.
 The capitols and cornice above this section feature abstract designs.
-The fourth story, added later, has a band of windows with no ornamentation.
-The north end bay features a single window on each floor.
-The east end bay has larger windows on each floor and probably illuminated a stairwell as the main entrance was located here at the ground floor.
+The fourth story, added later in 1924, has a band of windows with no ornamentation.
+The end bays of the Republic Building each feature a single window on each floor.
+The east end bay has larger windows on each floor and probably illuminated a stairwell.
+The main entrance was located here at the ground floor and was embellished by a stone enframement.
 Interestingly, a bowl-shaped element appears at the top of the east end bay.
-It might have served as ligting.
+It might have served as a light sconce.
 It is carved with abstract designs.

-The 1928 portion of the building consists of five bays.
+The 1928 portion of the building consists of five bays and has very little ornament.
 There were four storefronts and an entrance in the northernmost bay.
 The storefront area was clad in stone as was the entrance bay.
-Ornamental medallions/rondels were placed at the tops of each pier.
-After the Journal acquired this building. it constructed a bridge to connect it to the Journal Building in 1962.
+Ornamental medallions/rondels were placed at the tops of each stone pier that bordered a storefront.
+After the Journal acquired this building, it constructed a bridge to connect it to the Journal Building in 1962.
 The lobby and entrance were remodeled as well for \$5,000.
-The changes we see today date to the 1981 remodeling that cost \$100.000 and was designed by Pfaller Herbst Associates.
+The changes we see today date to the 1981 remodeling that cost \$100,000 and were designed by Pfaller Herbst Associates.
 The original stone of the first story was removed and replaced with Mankato stone in a simple modern aesthetic.
-The original four storefront openings have been increased to seven and the entry has been moved further south in the facade.
+The original four storefront openings have been increased to seven and the entry has been moved further south in the façade.
 In 1983, new aluminum replacement windows were installed.
 Screening was added to the top of the building to either hide mechanicals or tie the building into the Journal's addition.